Aegis system equipped vessels (ASEV): Design

 In 2020, Japanese Defense Minister Nobuo Kishi announced plans to build 2 new Aegis destroyers to replace its scrapped land-based Aegis Ashore ballistic missile interceptors program.
 On August 31, 2022, the Japan Ministry of Defense announced that JMSDF will operate two "Aegis system equipped ships" (イージス・システム搭載艦 in Japanese) to replace its earlier cancellation of the Aegis Ashore program, commissioning one ship by the end of fiscal year 2027, and the other by the end of FY2028.
 The budget for design and other related expenses are to be submitted in the form of “item requests” (i.e., engine components), without specific amounts, and the initial procurement of the lead items are expected to clear legislation by FY2023.
 Construction is to begin in the following year of FY2024.

-The overall cost of building both ships is estimated to be 1 trillion yen ($7.1 billion USD).
+The overall cost of building both ships is estimated to be 1 trillion yen (US$7.1 billion).
 The first ship is planned to be commissioned in 2028 and the second in 2029.